josm-odoo/whatsapp-local/README.md

    b. file path /Users/josephmaiarana/odoo/universe/dev/src/enterprise/whatsapp/tools/whatsapp_api.py
    c. change "https://graph.facebook.com" to "http://localhost:5001"
 3. Inside the database, install WhatsApp, Contacts, and any other Apps necessary
 4) Go to WhatsApp> Configurations > WhatsApp Business Accounts > Set all the necessary fields to the fields displayed on the webpage.
-Currently everything is set to "11111111" but can be changed it configs/config.py
+Currently, everything is set to "11111111" but can be changed it configs/config.py
 5) Click "Test Credentials" >  wait for it to return > Click "Sync Templates" * Templates are set with the template name, if the templates have conflicting names, it with give the "No duplicates (paraphrased)" Error.
 Just change the names in mock_data/message_templates.json